voyd-lang/voyd/reference/types/objects.md

 ```

-Void uses static dispatch for all methods defined on a type.
+Voyd uses static dispatch for all methods defined on a type.
 That is, when
 a function is called on a method, the function is determined at compile time.

 In practice, this means that compiler will pick the method on the declared type,